fabrizionastri/clean-architecture-mini-demo/README.md

 - Install dependencies with: `pnpm install` (pnpm is recommended, but npm or yarn should also work)
 - Install json-server with: `pnpm install -g json-server` (if you don't have it already)
-- Reset the json-server database with: `pnpm db-reset`
-- Launch the json-server with: `pnpm db`
+- Launch the json-server with: `pnpm json-server`
 - Check that the json-server is running by going to: `http://localhost:3057/`
 - Run the tests with: `pnpm test`